Research

 Research Overview

-BANICORE is an independent research platform dedicated to the study of organizational complexity, decision systems, and governance under conditions of uncertainty, nonlinearity, and structural constraint.
+BANICORE is an independent research platform focused on organizational complexity, decision systems, and governance under conditions of uncertainty, nonlinearity, and structural constraint.

-The research focuses on how organizations articulate strategic intent, coordinate action, and make decisions in environments where traditional linear planning assumptions no longer hold.
-Rather than offering prescriptive solutions, BANICORE aims to analyze, interpret, and make visible the underlying dynamics that shape organizational outcomes.
+The research examines how organizations across industries articulate strategic intent, coordinate action, and make decisions in environments where traditional linear planning assumptions no longer hold.
+BANICORE focuses on analyzing and interpreting the structural dynamics that shape organizational outcomes, with the aim of informing decision-making in complex environments.

 Conceptual Orientation: CORE